HtetShine1868/CommunityHub/README.md

 ## AI Usage Declaration

+###
+Every line of code in this repository has been thoroughly reviewed and implemented by me; AI was used strictly for research and troubleshooting, not as a code generator.

 ### Ai tools Used
 - Github -used this for research,getting feedback on my code structre and also use this for debugging
 - Deepseek -used this for debugging tricky error,reserching and reviewing my login